De Havilland Canada DHC-5 Buffalo

 The de Havilland Canada DHC-5 Buffalo is a short takeoff and landing (STOL) utility transport turboprop aircraft developed from the earlier piston-powered DHC-4 Caribou.
 The aircraft has extraordinary STOL performance and is able to take off in distances much shorter than even most light aircraft can manage.
-The aircraft was originally designed by de Havilland Canada, with the type certificate now owned by the De Havilland Canada founded in 2019.
+The aircraft was originally designed by de Havilland Canada, with the type certificate now owned by De Havilland Canada founded in 2019.

 Design and development

 The Buffalo arose from a 1962 United States Army requirement for a STOL transport capable of carrying the same payload as the CH-47A Chinook helicopter. de Havilland Canada based its design to meet the requirement on an enlarged version of its DHC-4 Caribou, already in large-scale service with the United States Army, to be powered by General Electric T64 turboprops rather than the Pratt & Whitney R-2000 piston engines of the Caribou.
 (It had already flown a T64-powered Caribou on 22 September 1961).